jarcode-foss/glava/README.md

 <img align="left" width="200" height="200" src="https://thumbs.gfycat.com/DefiantInformalIndianspinyloach-size_restricted.gif" />

 **GLava** is an OpenGL audio spectrum visualizer primarily used for desktop windows or backgrounds.
-Displayed to the left is the `radial` shader module, and a more extension demonstration [can be seen here](https://streamable.com/dgpj8).
+Displayed to the left is the `radial` shader module, and a more extensive demonstration [can be seen here](https://streamable.com/dgpj8).
 Development is active, and reporting issues is encouranged.

 **Compiling:**